 As many industries consider that very question, they’re turning to workplace experience platforms for the answer.
 These powerful solutions feature integrated content management systems (CMS) that go beyond one-way, one-time broadcasting, with publishing systems that create personalized and relevant communications targeted to make the most impact with individuals for differing situations.

 There’s a reason 56% of internal communication teams are considering an increased use of digital signage for employee communications within their organizations.
 From wayfinding and hotdesking to performance metrics displayed in common areas or desktops, today’s digital signage solutions alleviate miscommunication, aid in safety and drive performance to new levels.

 Digital Signage for Education

 Higher learning meets higher engagement with screens that display world news targeted to integrate with key lesson plans and campus initiatives.
-Digital signage screens in the teacher’s lounge carry messages earmarked for educators, while hallway interactive kiosks feature class info, wayfinding, and self-enrollment.
+University digital signage screens in the teacher’s lounge carry messages earmarked for educators, while hallway interactive kiosks feature class info, wayfinding, and self-enrollment.
 Digital Signage near lecture halls update with class schedules, cancelations and alerts that keep students up to date with the latest information and assignments.
 A multimedia Hall of Fame, displayed in common areas, promotes athletes, achievements and live sporting event video feeds to enhance team spirit.
 A full 73% of educational institutions consider digital signage as crucial for their future student and faculty communications.

 Healthcare Digital Signage